Rajesh Khanna: Career after downfall period (1979–1991)

-After almost a decade of occasional success, Khanna made a notable comeback in 1983.
-His first release Nishaan was a semi-hit, but his second release, Mohan Kumar's Avtaar emerged a blockbuster & was among the highest-grossing films of the year.
+After almost a decade of sporadic successes, Khanna made a comeback in 1983.
+His first release Nishaan was a semi-hit, but his second release, Mohan Kumar's Avtaar emerged a hit & was among the highest-grossing films of the year.
 Khanna received his 14th and final nomination in the Filmfare Award for Best Actor category for Avtaar.
 His next release was Saawan Kumar Tak's romantic drama Souten co-starring Tina Munim and Padmini Kolhapure.
 It was the first Hindi film ever to be shot in Mauritius and had a chartbuster soundtrack composed by Usha Khanna with songs "Shayad Meri Shaadi Ka Khayal" and "Zindagi Pyaar Ka Geet Hai" topping the musical charts that year.
 The film went on to become a superhit and also one of the best-selling Hindi film albums of the 1980s.
 Khanna completed his hat-trick with another hit in Lekh Tandon's Agar Tum Na Hote.
 With three back-to-back hits in 1983, he proved that audience still adored him.
 His good run continued in 1984 with a huge hit in K. Bapaiah's action comedy film Maqsad, which also had Jeetendra, Jaya Prada and Sridevi in the lead, followed by two more successes in Naya Kadam and Dharm Aur Qanoon.

 Khanna followed it up with more hit films to his credit namely Insaaf Main Karoonga, Aakhir Kyon?, Durgaa, Masterji, Babu, Zamana, Bewafai in year 1985.
 He did face failures with Alag Alag, Oonche Log, Awara Baap, Anokha Rishta however bounced back with successful films like Adhikar, Nazrana, Nasihat, Amrit, Shatru, Angaaray, Awam.
 In 1988 he was part of the successful horror film Woh Phir Aayegi and had another hit venture with Ghar Ka Chiraag, Paap Ka Ant in the following year.
 In 1990, he starred in David Dhawan's drama film Swarg.
 An adaptation of Ashok Kumar and Sunil Dutt starrer Mehrban (1967), it went on to become a hit and established Dhawan's career as a director.
 Swarg also proved to be the last major success of Khanna in the year 1990.
 In 1991, Khanna had three releases – Begunaah, Rupaye Dus Karod and Ghar Parivar, all of which did well commercially.